-Similarly, crawl out of some of the deepest and darkest caves of Pokhara that will enhance the adventure to your journeys such as Mahendra cave and Bat cave.
+Similarly, crawl out of some of the deepest and darkest caves of Pokhara that will enhance the adventure of your journeys such as Mahendra Cave and Bat Cave.

 The waterfall becomes dense during the rainy season so, you are recommended to visit Pokhara during autumn.
-Similarly, visit the Brindabasini temple, which is located in the middle of the Fewa lake.
+Similarly, visit the Brindabasini temple, which is located in the middle of Fewa Lake.

 On the outskirts of Pokhara are some beautiful places you are recommended to visit while you are in Pokhara.

 One is Sarangkot.
-Just a 15-20 minutes uphill drive from Pokhara will take you to one of the most amazing places on earth that seem to be floating on clouds.
-Sarangkot is best known for the sunrise view and a spectacular panoramic view of the Annapurna range, Dhaulagiri, and Manaslu.
+Just a 15-20 minute uphill drive from Pokhara will take you to one of the most amazing places on earth that seem to be floating on clouds.
+Sarangkot is best known for its sunrise view and spectacular panoramic view of the Annapurna range, Dhaulagiri, and Manaslu.

-Begnas lake is also a popular lake for boating.
-The view of the serene lake gives a glimpse like it has no end.
+Begnas Lake is also a popular lake for boating.
+The view of the serene lake gives a glimpse that it has no end.
 You can see the reflection of hills on the lake, which is just perfect for photography.